epfl-ada/ada-2024-project-adadasurmonbidet2024/README.md

 The cleaned data was saved in a CSV file for streamlined analysis.

+### Step 1: Present globally the data

 ### Step 2: Feature Extraction for Name Analysis
-In this step, we examined the characteristics of first names to determine the foundation for the rest of our analysis.
-We extracted several specific traits of the names:
+In this step, we examined the name characteristics to devide the genders for the rest of our analysis.
+We extracted several characteristics of the names :
 - Length (using Python’s `len()` function)
-- Structure (vowel and consonant count using `pandas`)
+- Structure (vowel and consonant count using `pandas`, first and last letters)

-- First and last letters
+** For P3 : **
 Next, we will merge the "Name Ethnicity" dataset and apply phonetic analysis using algorithms like Soundex or Metaphone to explore pronunciation patterns and trends related to names.

 ### Step 3: Understanding the Data